List of Power Rangers Ninja Storm characters: Lothor

 Born Kiya Watanabe, Lothor (portrayed by Grant McFarland as an adult, Daniel Sing as a teenager) is an exiled evil ninja master.
-His history is revealed by the middle of the season during the "Samurai's Journey" three-parter.
+His history is revealed during the "Samurai's Journey" three-parter.
 When Cam Watanabe travels back in time to acquire a great power source, he meets younger versions of his parents and learns of an unheard uncle, Kiya.
 Kiya is shown to be loose with the rules, in contrast to his twin brother, Kanoi.
 However, nobody expected Kiya to seek to steal the Samurai Amulet (the great power source) from Cam's mother.
 Attempting to frame Cam, his plan was foiled and exposed by Kanoi, who discovered him using dark ninja powers.
 After Cam defeated Kiya in combat, the sensei of the academy banished Kiya from Earth to the farthest parts of space where his evil powers will do no harm.
 Cam realizes the truth, as Kiya proclaims before being banished, "I will take the name of the ancient warrior of evil.
 From this point, I will be known as Lothor! … I will not forget the part you played in this, brother!
 I will have my revenge!"
 As a student at the Wind Ninja Academy, he wore a yellow and black uniform, implying that he studied under the Earth element.

-Lothor spent years in space to slowly build an army of evil space ninja (space aliens trained in the dark ninja arts).
+Lothor spent years in space to slowly build an army.
 He intended to conquer Earth and destroy all the protecting ninja academies with their ninja masters, allowing him to become the ultimate dark ninja master.
 He also first encountered the bounty hunter, Vexacus, and developed an intense rivalry with him.
 He also apparently married during his exile, as his nieces Kapri and Marah were not blood relatives and only were related by marriage, though no wife was ever seen or otherwise alluded to.

-Before his attack on Earth in the first episode, Lothor had returned to Earth previously in secret (a violation of his former sensei's orders).
-His purpose on this visit is unknown, but while there, he killed the Bradleys, the adoptive parents of Hunter and Blake Bradley.
-These two were taken in by Sensei Omino and trained at the Thunder Ninja Academy, which, unfortunately, was the first place attacked by Lothor's army.
-He captured the Thunder Ninja students and Sensei Omino, and even managed to convince Hunter and Blake Bradley that the Wind Ninja's current sensei, Kanoi, was responsible for their adoptive parents' deaths.

-The Wind Ninja Academy, now under the leadership of Sensei Kanoi Watanabe, Lothor's brother, was the next target.
+Before his attack on Earth in the first episode, Lothor killed the Bradleys, the adoptive parents of Hunter and Blake though the circumstances of their deaths are unknown.

+Upon attacking Earth, Lothor seemingly targeted the Thunder Ninja Academy first.
+He captured the Thunder Ninja students and Sensei Omino, and even managed to convince Hunter and Blake Bradley that Sensei Watanabe was responsible for their adoptive parents' deaths.
+The Wind Ninja Academy was the next target.
 Again, Lothor kidnapped the students of the academy.
 When they were fighting, Sensei Watanabe turned himself into a guinea pig.